Dolphin Centrifuge

 The particle size efficiency of industrial centrifuges varies in size primarily due to the centrifuge design and other operating parameters such as flow rate, fluid viscosity, centrifugal force, etc.

-The media or mesh perforation size in the filtration type centrifuge defines the particle size efficiency.
+The media or mesh perforation size in the filtration-type centrifuge defines the particle size efficiency.
 Therefore, a filtration centrifuge separates particles bigger than the perforation size in the bowl wall or screen.
 This separation ability limits the application of filtration-type centrifuges to the preset size of the screen media or mesh size.

 The sedimentation centrifuge, however, uses the centrifugal force for separation.
 The scroll pushes all the separated solids out of the centrifuge bowl, regardless of size.
 Therefore, a solid bowl or sedimentation centrifuge can separate a wide range of particle sizes from the liquid.